bookofproofs/bookofproofs.github.io/_sources/history/18th-century/laplace.md

 * Many of Laplace's other physical theories were attacked, for instance his caloric theory of heat was at odds with the work of Petit and of Fourier.
 * However, Laplace did not concede that his physical theories were wrong and kept his belief in fluids of heat and light, writing papers on these topics when over 70 years of age.
 * At the time that his influence was decreasing, personal tragedy struck Laplace.
-* The child, however, survived and it is through her that there are descendants of Laplace.
-* Laplace's son, Charles-Émile, lived to the age of 85 but had no children.
-* Laplace had always changed his views with the changing political events of the time, modifying his opinions to fit in with the frequent political changes which were typical of this period.
 * In 1814 Laplace supported the restoration of the Bourbon monarchy and cast his vote in the Senate against Napoleon.
 * On the morning of Monday 5 March 1827 Laplace died.
 * Surprisingly there was no quick decision to fill the place left vacant on his death and the decision of the French Academy of Sciences in October 1827 not to fill the vacant place for another 6 months did not result in an appointment at that stage, some further months elapsing before Puissant was elected as Laplace's successor.